smartsheet-platform/Smartsheet-Data-Tracker/README.md

 ####Generate API Access Token

-For the Data Aggregator application to access Smartsheet, an API Access Token will need to be generated via your Smartsheet account.
+For the Data Tracker application to access Smartsheet, an API Access Token will need to be generated via your Smartsheet account.
 Please review the Smartsheet API documentation section on how to [generate a Smartsheet Access Token](http://www.google.com/url?q=http%3A%2F%2Fwww.smartsheet.com%2Fdevelopers%2Fapi-documentation%23h.5osh0dl59e5m&sa=D&sntz=1&usg=AFQjCNFv3Ithnb6Ghc_ynWko0jASYkGq3A).

 When the token is generated, copy and paste it into the app.json file as value for accessToken: